dashabykova/MTB_project/README.md

+## Epistatic interactions in Mycobacterium tuberculosis genes
-Here will be scripts for the research project on revealing epistatic interactions in Mycobacterium tuberculosis genes
+Here will be scripts for the research project

-Phylogeny: ancestor states reconstruction and reconstruction results parsing
+- Phylogeny: ancestor states reconstruction and reconstruction results parsing
-Downstream: functional analysis of genes found in phenotype-association tests
+- Downstream: functional analysis of genes found in phenotype-association tests
+- Annotation: variant calling results annotation